PaulHendi/NFT-mint-script/README.md

 This was useful by the time collections were sold out fast, now this script is mainly a tool for curious people :)

-Beware, the script wasn't not fully tested yet.
+Beware, the script hasn't been not fully tested yet.

 # Steps
 There are several steps before launching the script.
 Namely, we need the smart contract address, its shard, the "minting" function name. <br>